ObjectPlayer/ethernaut-ctf/README.md

     - `solve-fallback.ts`: Solves the Fallback challenge
   - `level-02-fallout/`: Scripts for the Fallout challenge
     - `solve-fallout.ts`: Solves the Fallout challenge
+  - `level-03-coinflip/`: Scripts for the CoinFlip challenge
+    - `execute-coin-flip-guess.ts`: Executes the CoinFlip solution
+  - `level-04-telephone/`: Scripts for the Telephone challenge
+    - `execute-telephone-call.ts`: Executes the Telephone solution
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification